Justice sought for 4 Dutch journalists killed in El Salvador

 Bringing individual officers to trial for what appeared to be a coordinated operation among different security force branches seems at best "an incomplete form of seeking justice," he said by telephone from his home in Santa Fe, New Mexico.

-Globally, journalists now face even greater peril, with the number killed in retaliation for their work nearly doubling in 2018 over the previous year to 34, according to the Committee to Protect Journalists.

-The 1982 case stands out because state security targeted the newsmen, said Natalie Southwick, CPJ program coordinator for South and Central America.

-Bringing those responsible to justice is "incredibly important" because it sends a message to those considering killing journalists that they won't get away with it, Southwick said.
+But Natalie Southwick of the Committee to Protect Journalists said it is "incredibly important" to bring them to justice because it sends a message to those considering killing journalists that they won't get away with it.

-Buergenthal, who from 2000 to 2010 served as a judge on the International Court of Justice in The Hague, Netherlands, said the Dutch government was oddly silent about the killings for years.

-"I expected, when I was elected to the court, that sooner or later somebody from the Dutch government would try to find out more about the case," Buergenthal recalled.
-"Not a word.
-No interest shown, whatsoever.
-I don't know why."

 Associated Press reporters Mike Corder in Amsterdam; Marcos Aleman in San Salvador, El Salvador, and Luis Alonso Lugo in Centreville, Va., contributed to this report.